Harald-U/istio-on-minikube-handson/docs/exercise4.md

 #### Part 1: Gateway [&#10162;](https://istio.io/latest/docs/concepts/traffic-management/#gateways)

 The gateway or ingress gateway is a form of load balancer that receives incoming HTTP or TCP connections.
-It configures exposed ports and protocols and contains the "host" name which is the domain main the gateway is supposed to answer.
+It configures exposed ports and protocols and contains the "host" name which is the Internet domain name that the gateway is supposed to accept request for.

 Our example: